 Delafield is surrounded by snowmobile trails that go in every direction.
 Head out in the surrounding countryside or jump on the Glacial Drumlin Trail, the old rail line that passes through small towns on its 52-mile route.
 Snowmobiles are allowed on the 39-mile limestone section, but not the paved portion of the trail.
 Restrictions apply on certain areas of the trail—see the Wisconsin DNR for additional information.
 Operators must follow all Wisconsin snowmobile laws.

 Winter fun can be found indoors, too.
 In addition to the outdoor skating pond in Lapham Peak, and in downtown Delafield @the Fish Hatchery Sports Commons, the Naga-Waukee Park Ice Arena offers public skating for indoor ice-skating as well as open ice hockey year-round.
 Skate rental and skate sharpening are available.
 Special hours for public skate times; call ahead—262-646-7071.
 2699 Golf Road, Delafield.

 Wintertime brings anglers to Delafield to enjoy northern, walleye, bluegill, crappie and perch.
 Naga-Waukee County Park offers great ice fishing opportunities as an access point to Nagawicka Lake.
 Lois Jensen Nature Preserve is another popular spot, also with access to Nagawicka Lake.

-We’re also home to an annual ice-fishing jamboree on Nagawicka Lake — the first Saturday in February, every year.
-See our events page for more details.
+We’re also home to an annual ice-fishing jamboree on Nagawicka Lake — the first Saturday in February.

 Visit our Business Directory for local shops that can help you gear up for winter activities, such as Clear Water Outdoor located downtown.

 Restaurants & Coffee Shops are plentiful around the City of Delafield when you are fueling up before, during or after your outdoor activities.
 See a full line up in our Business Directory.